 Industrial ecology is the study of the physical, chemical, and biological interactions and interrelationships both within and between industrial and ecological systems.
 My research helps to identify the energy flows through commercial industrial systems, such as those closely linked to agricultural.
-Using principles of industrial metabolism, I first identify the way these materials flow through an industrial system and are transformed or transferred with a portion dissipated as wastes.
+Using principles of industrial metabolism, I first identify the way these materials flow through an industrial system and are transformed or transferred, including the portion that is disposed of as waste.

 Honors and Awards